UndeadZeratul/uzHDAddon/readme.md

 ---
 ## Credits

-- Matt, for creating Hideous Destructor itself, including the Brontornis HUD sprites, the old ZM-66 HUD sprites, as well as the default ironsight sprites
+- Matt, for creating Hideous Destructor itself, including the Brontornis HUD sprites, the old ZM-66 & Liberator HUD & pickup sprites, as well as the default ironsight sprites
 - Dizzy, for giving me the inspiration to make my own HDest Addon
 - PrettyFist, for the Greely pickup sprite, as well as the P90 HUD & ironsight sprites, as well as the modified versions of Sonik.O's Scoped Revolver sprites
 - AdianoTMO69, for the Shortened version of PrettyFist's Greely HUD sprites